tylertitsworth/5th-age-srd/Classes/Necromancer.md

 ## Class Talents

+### Black Cabalist

+You have advantage (roll twice and take the better result) on skill checks regarding occult lore, death, and necromancy.
+This includes skill checks you make to cast necromantic rituals.

+#### Adventurer Feat

+Once per day, when you cast a necromancer spell, narrate how you studied the spell in a flashback.
+You have advantage on the first attack roll with the spell.

+#### Champion Feat

+If you invest a feat into a necromancer spell, you also gain the benefits of any other feat of that spell, up to your current tier.

+#### Epic Feat

+Once per day, you can cast a necromantic ritual by sacrificing a living creature instead of expending a spell.

+### Bloodseeker

+You have advantage on skill checks to sense the heartbeat of nearby living creatures.

+Once per battle, you can drink a cup of blood as a standard action to fuel your magic, similar to a sorcerer gathering power.
+Heal hit points equal to your Charisma modifier, twice at 5th level and thrice at 8th, + level.
+The next spell you cast this battle deals double damage.
+If that spell is a summoning spell, the creature you summon has advantage on its first attack, and that attack deals double damage.

+#### Adventurer Feat

+When you cast an empowered necromancer spell, the target is vulnerable to it (+2 to your critical threat range).

+#### Champion Feat

+When you gather power, you can also save against a “save ends” effect.

+#### Epic Feat

+You now heal your Charisma modifier x3 + twice your level.

 ### Cackling Soliloquist

 If you spend your move action, your quick action, _and_ your standard action casting a daily spell that ordinarily only requires a standard action—while screaming grandiloquently, cackling maniacally, or megalomaniacally describing the grandeur of your plans and the futility of your enemies' resistance—the daily spell is recharge 18+ after battle instead of daily, and you can invent a slight improvement to the spell, especially if it's partly story-oriented, that provides an extra benefit determined by the GM or by you (with GM approval).

 #### Adventurer Feat

-You gain temporary hit points equal to 1d6 + your level + Charisma modifier when you use Cackling Soliloquist (double your Charisma modifier at 5th level; triple it at 8th level).
+You gain temporary hit points equal to 1d6 + your level + Charisma modifier when you use Cackling Soliloquist, double your Charisma modifier at 5th level, and triple it at 8th level.

 #### Champion Feat